eskil4152/KotlinServer/README.md

-# KotlinServer
+# Kotlin Springboot Server

 Simple REST API written in Kotlin, with Spring Boot.
+Fetches from PostgreSQL database hosted on Azure.

+Fetches all from database.

-Currently fetches all and by parameters from PostgreSQL database.
+Fetches by id, firstname or lastname from database.

+Can add and delete person.

 ## Todo
 - [x] Make repo, service, controller and entity